code-423n4/2022-09-y2k-finance-findings/data/CodingNameKiki-G.md

 1. No need to explicitly initialize variables with default values

-a) one function in the contract Vault, is using the fault value of a variable https://github.com/code-423n4/2022-09-y2k-finance/blob/2175c044af98509261e4147edeb48e1036773771/src/Vault.sol#L443
+a) one function in the contract Vault, is using the default value of a variable https://github.com/code-423n4/2022-09-y2k-finance/blob/2175c044af98509261e4147edeb48e1036773771/src/Vault.sol#L443

 2. Use a memory location instead of storage